 QODBC and Microsoft Access

-For MS Access 64-bit, Please refer: How to Configure QODBC to Work With 64-bit MS Access
+For MS Access 64-bit, Please refer: To how to Configure QODBC to Work With 64-bit MS Access.

 Creating a Table in Microsoft Access:

 Note: Microsoft Access is a product with many uses and will allow you to use your QuickBooks data files in the same fashion as Access databases.

 Open MS Access 2010, and make sure you are using the 32-bit version of MS Access: